Reading time

 They expect fast, hassle-free delivery with clearly defined shipping conditions.

-One key insight: in Germany, home delivery dominates.
-Up to 90% of customers prefer having their order delivered to their door, compared to alternatives like parcel shops or pickup points.
-They expect convenience — and that’s exactly what we deliver.
+One important insight: in Germany, most people prefer home delivery.
+Up to 90% of customers want their order delivered directly to their door, rather than picking it up at a parcel shop or pickup point.

 Community-driven marketing